jundalisay/superb/content/en/research/socrates/simple-republic/book-10/chapter-4.md

 He went to a high pulpit and spoke=

 {{< q >}}
-<p>Hear the word of Lachesis, the daughter of Cause and Effect.
-Mortal souls, behold a new cycle of life and mortality.<br><br>Your genius will not be allotted to you, but you will choose your genius.
-Let him who draws the first lot have the first choice, and the life which he chooses shall be his destiny.<br><br>Virtue is free.
+Hear the word of Lachesis, the daughter of Cause and Effect.
+Mortal souls, behold a new cycle of life and mortality.
+Your genius will not be allotted to you, but you will choose your genius.
+Let him who draws the first lot have the first choice, and the life which he chooses shall be his destiny.
+Virtue is free.
 A man will have more virtue the more he honours it.
-The responsibility is with the chooser.</p>
+The responsibility is with the chooser.
 {{< /q >}}

 {{< /l >}}